PaperMC/docs/docs/paper/dev/api/component-api/intro.md

 :::note

-This documentation page applies to both the Paper and Velocity projects
+This documentation page applies to both the Paper and Velocity projects.

 :::